Get

 How Do I Care for a Cat With Iris Melanosis

 If your cat has developed iris melanosis, there is no specific treatment that needs to be undertaken.
-However, you should closely monitor the eyes for further changes and re-visit your vet regularly for check-ups.
-Essential fatty acid supplements are helpful for reducing inflammation and may be recommended by your veterinarian.
+However, you should closely monitor the eyes for further changes and re-visit the vet regularly for check-ups.
+Essential fatty acid supplements are helpful for reducing inflammation and may be recommended by the veterinarian.

-If your vet doesn’t think your cat’s condition has transformed into cancer, they may recommend regular checkups and a consultation with a veterinary ophthalmologist.
+If the vet doesn’t think your cat’s condition has transformed into cancer, they may recommend regular checkups and a consultation with a veterinary ophthalmologist.

 If your cat has developed glaucoma or cancer, their vision quality has already decreased, and their eye is painful.
 In this case, the best course of treatment may actually be enucleation or removal of the eye.
 Melanomas are aggressive cancers that can spread (metastasize) to other parts of the body, and prompt treatment is needed.